daytonaio/daytona/docs/daytona_delete.md

 ### Options

 ```
   -a, --all     Delete all workspaces
+  -f, --force   Delete a workspace by force
   -y, --yes     Confirm deletion without prompt
 ```

 ### Options inherited from parent commands